Commercial Inspections

 REASONS TO INSPECT:

-General or Annual Maintenance, Expiring Warranty, Risk Mitigation, Negotiating Power, Insurance Documentation, Informed Decision-Making, Asset Inventory and Preservation, ADA Compliance, Foreclosures, Renewals, REO (Real Estate Owned), Asset Management, and Cost To Cure.
+General or Annual Maintenance, End-Of-Warranty, Risk Mitigation, Negotiating Power, Insurance Documentation, Informed Decision-Making, Asset Inventory and Preservation, ADA Compliance, Foreclosures, Renewals, REO (Real Estate Owned), Asset Management, and Cost-To-Remedy.

 HOW WE INSPECT:

-During the inspection, the inspector will examine various elements of the building, including the roof, foundation, electrical and plumbing systems, kitchen, HVAC systems, and other structural and mechanical components.
+During the inspection, the inspector will examine various elements of the property, including the exterior, roof, foundation, electrical and plumbing systems, kitchen, HVAC systems, and other structural and mechanical components.
 They will also review any available documentation related to the building, such as building plans, permits, and maintenance records.

-The inspection will typically begin with a visual examination of the building's exterior, including the roof, walls, windows, and doors.
+The inspection begins with a visual examination of the building's exterior, including the topography, hard and soft landscaping, parking lots, signage, roof, walls, windows, and doors.
 The inspector will look for signs of damage, deterioration, or other issues that may affect the building's structural integrity or energy efficiency.

 Next, the inspector will move on to the interior of the building, examining the floors, walls, ceilings, and other structural components.
-They will also assess the condition of the building's electrical and plumbing systems, HVAC systems, and any other mechanical systems.
+They will also assess the condition of the building's electrical and plumbing systems, HVAC systems, any other mechanical systems, and life safety.

 Throughout the inspection, the inspector will document their findings and take photos and videos as needed.
-They will also provide recommendations for any repairs or upgrades that may be necessary to bring the building up to code or improve its overall condition.
+They will also provide recommendations for any repairs or upgrades that may be necessary to improve the property’s overall condition.

 Once the inspection is complete, the inspector will prepare a detailed report outlining their findings and recommendations.
-This report can be used by the building owner or manager to address any issues and plan for future maintenance and repairs.
+This report can be used by the client to assist in their transaction process or As an added service, we also offer Cost-To-Remedy reports that outline immediate and projected costs.

 Overall, a commercial building inspection is an essential part of property ownership and management, helping to ensure the safety, efficiency, and longevity of the building.